GeorgeNava/phpwebsocket/README.md

 ============

 So here is a quick hack to implement websockets in php.

-As of Dec/09 the only browser that supports websockets is Google Chrome.
+As of Feb/10 the only browsers that support websockets are [Google Chrome](http://www.google.com/chrome) and [Safari nightlies](http://nightly.webkit.org/)

-Get the developers release from here [Google Chrome Dev Channel](http://www.chromium.org/getting-involved/dev-channel)

-Hurry up Firefox and Safari, you're late to the party!

 Changelog
 ---------